ardor-education/ardor-education.github.io/learn.md

           <h2 class="prod-title">Personalized Real-Time Feedback</h2>
           <p>
             Ardor eliminates learning lag by providing real time corrective feedback.
-            Individualized feedback adapts to a students readiness level.
-For example at level 1 the feedback includes strong scaffolding such as pictures, and explanatory text.
+            Individualized feedback adapts to a student's readiness level.
+For example, at level 1 the feedback includes strong scaffolding such as pictures, and explanatory text.
 However, at level 4 the feedback is much more concise and mathematical.
 Individualized feedback alleviates student frustration and reinforces good practice habits.
           </p>